OpenAngelArena/oaa/docs/models/custom_model_workflow.md

 13. **Save Blend file frequently.
 Keep this file backed up safely.**

-14. When exporting the new fbx file export to scale 0.01x

-15. Put models into ``oaa/models/<name of folder>``. ``Put your images into oaa/materials/models/<name of folder>``.

 ### Import to Tools

+1. When exporting existing Dota 2 models as fbx file export to scale 0.01x.
+When exporting other models different scales may be required.

+2. Put models (fbx file) into ``oaa/models/<name of folder>``.
+Put animations (dmx file) into ``oaa/models/<name of folder>/anims``.
+Put your images (png files) into ``oaa/materials/models/<name of folder>``.

-1. Open Dota 2 Tools
+3. Open Dota 2 Tools

-2. Open the Model Editor.
-Create new model from mesh (this crashes the model editor).
+4. Open the Model Editor.
+Create new model from mesh (this crashes the model editor but does actually create the vmdl).

-3. In the Assets Manager, type in the name of your model, you should see it.
+5. In the Assets Manager, type in the name of your model, you should see it.
 Open the model by double clicking.

-4. If you cannot see your model, look around.
+6. If you cannot see your model, look around.
 Sometimes the model editor offsets the model by a thousand or so units.
 You can "adjust" these in the properties panel on the right.
 Some numbers that seem to work for Valve's Dota 2 models are:

 - Translation: -1837, 0, -1304
 - Rotation: 0, 0, 135

-5. If materials fail to show up simply create new Material Remaps using the images in the dota 2 materials folder.
+7. If materials fail to show up simply create new Material Remaps using the images in the dota 2 materials folder.

-6. Once everything looks normal start importing animations, give them actions (ex.
+8. Once everything looks normal start importing animations, give them actions (ex.
 ACT_DOTA_RUN) and other parameters such as sounds and particles.

-7. Compile the map and test in game.
+9. Compile the map and test in game.

 ### Tutorials: